 Research shows that omnichannel strategies have been found to drive an 80% higher rate of incremental store visits, with 59% of consumers opting to research products online before travelling in-store to purchase them.
 Therefore, it is imperative for retailers to build bridges between their channels, consider them as part of a circular customer journey and stop treating them as separate entities.

 Off the back of this, we expect to see more retailers asking themselves questions such as;

 Taking this approach and asking these questions will enable retailers to capitalise on their channels and provide unified experiences that in turn should lead to extra purchases.

 The retail industry is changing at an unprecedented pace, and now more than ever it is crucial for retailers to utilise data to provide an unrivalled customer experience.

-Statistics have shown that adopting big data can increase retail sales by 3% – 4%, with the big data in retail market expected to reach $13.3 billion by the end of 2025.
+Statistics have shown that adopting big data can increase retail sales by 3% - 4%, with the big data in the retail market expected to reach $13.3 billion by the end of 2025.
 Retailers who shy away from data analytics risk missing out on key benefits such as predicting consumer spend and providing personalised experiences.